 Chrome exhaust tip

 Interior The five-passenger interior includes a 60/40-split folding backseat that can recline and adjust forward and back.
 A storage well sits below the cargo floor.
 Other places to stash things include a dual-compartment glove box and a tray below the steering wheel.
 On the dashboard, a single gauge integrates the tachometer and speedometer.
-The xD's standard stereo includes an MP3 jack and a USB port.
-The USB port displays your MP3 player's track listings, and you can adjust the volume or skip ahead using buttons on the steering wheel.
+On select MP3 players, the standard USB port enables track listings to be displayed on the stereo head unit.
+You can adjust the volume or skip ahead using buttons on the steering wheel.
 Interior features include:

 Standard air conditioning